 Woman’s fertility is largely dependent on the quality and quantity of her eggs.
 As woman ages her fertility potential or egg quality and quantity decreases as does the chances of conception.
 This is an option to save the fertility of a woman who decides to marry late.
-Additionally, some medical conditions such cancer or lupus for example require treatments such as chemotherapy that often have an adverse effect on fertility,and premature menopause accelerate the aging of eggs.
-Whatever the cause, diminished egg quality significantly impacts one's ability to conceive.
+Additionally, some medical conditions such cancer for example require treatments such as chemotherapy that often have an adverse effect on fertility, and premature menopause or premature ovarian failure accelerate the aging of eggs.
+Whatever the cause, diminished egg quantity and quality significantly impacts one's ability to conceive.

 Age and Fertility Preservation:

 Egg freezing is intended to extend the biological clock.
-Female fertility begins declining in the early 20s but conception rates remain high into the 30s.
+Female fertility begins declining in the mid-20s but conception rates remain high until the age of 35.
 By her mid-30s, the decline accelerates to reach minimal pregnancy potential by the time the woman reaches age 42.
-In addition, women over 35 women have an increased risk of miscarriage and/or genetic abnormalities in their children as a result of age-dependent changes in egg quality.
+In addition, women over 35 have an increased risk of miscarriage and/or genetic abnormalities in their children as a result of age-dependent changes in egg quality.
 Therefore, the best age to preserve eggs is in your early to mid-30s.
-When a woman uses her frozen eggs in the future, even if a number of years have passed, both the pregnancy rates and the incidence of miscarriage and genetic abnormalities will depend on the age of the woman when the eggs were frozen, not her age when she uses the eggs.
+When a woman uses her frozen eggs in the future, even if a number of years have passed, both the pregnancy rates and the incidence of miscarriage and genetic abnormalities will depend on the age of the woman when the eggs were frozen, not on her age when she will use the eggs.

-Egg freezing is the same as the initial steps of in vitro fertilization (IVF)
+The initial steps of Egg freezing are the same as the initial steps of in vitro fertilization (IVF)